Neurofeedback for Obsessive Compulsive Disorder (OCD)

 Neurofeedback (EEG biofeedback) is a real-time brain-training technique.
 Sensors placed on your scalp read your brainwave activity, and a computer provides instant audio/visual feedback that guides your brain toward healthier patterns — gradually and non-invasively.

 OCD is characterized by hyperactivation in the fronto-striatal circuits.
-Neurofeedback directly addresses this dysregulation by training the brain to self-regulate these networks — reducing the compulsive loop without medication.
+Neurofeedback directly addresses this dysregulation by training the brain to self-regulate these networks by reducing the compulsive loop without medication.

 • Harm obsessions and checking compulsions (locks, stoves, safety)